Ex-Goldman programmer's conviction overturned

-NEW YORK A former Goldman Sachs Group Inc (GS.N) computer programmer was released from prison on Friday, a day after a federal appeals court threw out his conviction for stealing part of the Wall Street bank's high-frequency trading code.
+NEW YORK Feb 17 A former Goldman Sachs Group Inc computer programmer was released from prison on Friday, a day after a federal appeals court threw out his conviction for stealing part of the Wall Street bank's high-frequency trading code.

-A three-judge panel of the 2nd U.S. Circuit Court of Appeals in Manhattan overturned the conviction of Sergey Aleynikov on Thursday night, mere hours after it heard oral argument in the case, and said it would explains its reasons "in due course."
+A three-judge panel of the 2nd U.S. Circuit Court of Appeals in Manhattan overturned the conviction of Sergey Aleynikov on Thursday night and said an opinion explaining its reasoning would follow "in due course."

-It also directed U.S. District Judge Denise Cote to enter a judgment of acquittal, only to reverse that part of its decision in a brief order on Friday.
+It also directed the trial court to enter a judgment of acquittal, which by Friday afternoon had yet to be done.
 Generally such a judgment means a defendant cannot be retried.
-Both sides agreed at a Friday afternoon hearing that Aleynikov can stay free without bail while the government decides its next move.

 Aleynikov, 42, was convicted by a federal jury in December 2010 of stealing trade secrets in violation of the Economic Espionage Act of 1996.